articleUpgrading and Applying up.time Service Packs

 • Q: Do I need to upgrade my agents?
 A: Agent updates are generally not required unless specifically noted in the version release notes.

-• Q: Do I need to install each service pack in order or do up.time upgrades include all previous updates?
+• Q: Do I need to install each up.time Installer in order or do they include all previous updates?
 A: Upgrades include all previously released functionality; however, there is a specific list of supported upgrade paths.
-Please review the following section for further details on the correct order to install service packs.
+Please review the Supported Upgrade Paths section below for further details on the correct order to install up.time packages.

 Supported Upgrade Paths